 brew services restart dnsmasq

-- For OS X to resolve requests from *.localhost to localhost we need to add a resolver:
+- For OS X to resolve requests from *.test to localhost we need to add a resolver:

-- Add the following line to the localhost file resolver in /etc/resolver/.
+- Add the following line to the test file resolver in /etc/resolver/.

 - Reboot OS X to enable the new resolver.

 - Flush your DNS, just to be sure that your browsers use the new dns

 sudo dscacheutil -flushcache sudo killall -HUP mDNSResponder

 - Open your